SYNOPSIS

 David

 Son of Jesse from Bethlehem.
-A shepherd turned giant slayer turned outlaw.
 David is impetuous, emotional and rash.
 But his passion also carries a heart for God and a desire for justice.
 He is a man of contradictions.
 He is passionate in his devotion to Yahweh but also easily led by his flesh.
-As the youngest of Jesse’s sons, he was neglected as unimportant, so he is haunted by his own sense of insignificance.
+As the least of Jesse’s sons, he is haunted by his own sense of insignificance.
 Yet when he discovers his identity as God’s Chosen One to be the next king of Israel, he attempts to achieve both greatness and goodness, only to discover that the great are rarely the good and the good are rarely the great.

 King Saul

 The first king of Israel.
-Saul is head and shoulders above every Israelite at 6 foot 6 inches.
-Some believe he may be a Nephilim since he is such a mighty warrior king.
-But would God do such a thing?
-Saul is rejected by God and no longer hears from him.
-He goes mad with despair and seeks out an Ob or necromancer in order to hear from the dead spirit of the mightiest king who walked the face of the earth.
-The only problem is, that dead king has plans of his own, and the first of them is to possess King Saul in order to achieve his goal of killing the anointed one, David of Judah.
+Saul is rejected by God, goes mad with despair, and seeks out an Ob or necromancer to hear from the dead spirit of the mightiest king who walked the face of the earth.
+The only problem is that dead king has plans of his own, and the first of them is to possess King Saul.

 Samuel the Seer